The beaches in Barbados are the stuff of legend, but how do you ensure you see the best ones on your trip?

 Just down the beach from Sugar Bay Resort lies The SoCo Hotel.
 A little resort right on the beach which also gives you prime access to the vibrant local bars, restaurants and nightlife.
 While it’s positioning places you at the heart of the action, it still finds a way to remain a secluded spot for beach-lovers.

 There aren’t many finer feelings than knowing you’ve found an amazing place all to yourself.
-With that in mind we thought we’d give you a triple-threat of lesser-known beauty spots to get you away from the crowds for some serious snap-happy fun.
+With that in mind we thought we’d give you a bonus triple-threat of lesser-known beauty spots.
+To help get you away from the crowds for some serious snap-happy fun.

 Situated on the stunning west coast Gibbes Beach is something of a forgotten gem.
 Get a bus to the site which is just past Shoestring House.
 You’ll find a picturesque, quiet slice of beautiful coast which many don’t know exists.